richmans/node-uarm/Readme.md

 `grunt serve`

-Status: This project does not work yet, still strugling with socket.io, angular and nodejs
+Status: This project does no amount of control yet, all it does is show the status of the 4 main servos